-The following key performance measures for the Code are to be recorded by Corridor Managers as at 30 June of each year and reported to NZUAG:
+The following key performance measures for the Code are tomust be recorded and certified as correct by Corridor Managers as at 30 June of each year and reported to NZUAG:

-- a) The number of CARs submitted each year. - b) The number of completed Works Completion Notices received each year. - c) The number of non-conformance notices issued each year.
+- The number of CARs submitted each year. - b) The number of completed Works Completion Notices received each year. - c) The number of non-conformance notices issued each year.

-Utility Operators are to record the number of known Third Party Damages incidents identified as at 30 June each year and report this information to the NZUAG.
+Utility Operators are tomust record and certify as correct the number of known Third Party Damages incidents identified as at 30 June each year and report this information to the NZUAG.